simonegiorgio8/Distributed-Systems-Project/README.md

-# Talk2Tag

-##Android App for Voice Annotation of Captured Photos.
+# Talk2Tag - Android App for Voice Annotation of Captured Photos.

 When the user takes a photo, he can record one or more words associated with the photo and save them, linking them to the image.
 The app allows users to search for photos by one or more words that they can speak.